 4. P-types are also called acceptor type semiconductors.

 In modern days, semiconductor materials have huge applications.
-Modern technology is the technology of semiconductors.
-Semiconductors have the uses in all the electronic devices like Mobiles, Computers, LED TVs, Solar Panels, electronic watches, self-controlled cars, 3D painting machines etc. Semiconductor materials are also used in control system to control Robots, Trains etc.
+Modern technology is based on semiconductors.
+Semiconductor materials have the uses in all the electronic devices like Mobiles, Computers, LED TVs, Solar Panels, electronic watches, self-controlled cars, 3D painting machines etc. Semiconductor materials are also used in control system to control Robots, Trains etc.

 What is a hole?
 How does it form?